typicalbot/typicalbot/.github/CONTRIBUTING.md

 ### Reporting Bugs

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, [please include as many details as possible](#submitting-a-bug-report).
-Please fill out the template completely, since doing so helps the maintainers and other contributors resolve issues faster.
+Please fill out the template completely, since doing so helps contributors resolve issues faster.

 #### Before Submitting A Bug Report